globaltcad/swing-tree/docs/markdown/Writing-Tables.md

 Tables are a common way to display data.
 In SwingTree, tables are created using the `UI.table()` factory method.
 But in order to display data, a table needs a model.
-The model is created using the `UI.tableModel()` factory method, which exposes a fluent API for configuring the model.
+The model builder is created internally and then exposed to the user in the configuration lambda expression passed to the `withModel` method.
+The model builder has a fluent API for defining the structure of the table and source of its data.
 Take a look at the following example:

 ```java